 Kiera Muscara, LMSW, holds a Master of Science in Social Work from Columbia University and licensure in the state of New York.
-She currently works as a psychotherapist providing weekly, individual counseling in NYC.
+She currently works as a medical social worker at a large, metropolitan hospital in NYC.
+She also has prior experience as a psychotherapist providing weekly, individual counseling.
 Her professional career began, however, as an actor at NYU Tisch School of the Arts, where she earned a Bachelor of Fine Arts in Drama.

 Kiera’s path from theatre to social work is connected by her passion for helping others access their voice, share their stories, and find emotional wellbeing in their lives.
 She specializes in issues of gender, sexuality, disordered eating, with a particular focus on female dynamics, empowerment, and wellbeing.
 She has done extensive research on female aggression, with emphasis on the topic of girl-on-girl bullying.